marcokister/ina219/README.md

    Use Git to clone the repository or download it as a ZIP file from GitHub.
    Use my special ina219.py Module only for Raspberry Pi Pico / Pico 2 / 2W
    ssd1306.py is specially for Raspberry Pi Pico / Pico 2 / 2W to connect an oled I2C Display

+4. **Wiring
+   Connect + from external power supply (battery e.g.) with VIN+ on the INA219 Module Connect - from external power supply (battery e.g.) with GND Raspbery Pi Pico or GND on INA219 Module for only voltage measurement there is NO connection from VIN- to something!
+   ATTENTION: VIN+ is for + from external power supply / battery
+   ATTENTION: VIN- is NOT for connection to - from external power supply / battery !!!!
+   INFO: if you want to meausure current and voltage you have to wire a device like engine or lamp e.g on VIN- to + from device and from - Device to - external power supply / battery

 5. **You can find more information about the project on my blog** (only in german available) [www.kiscando.de](https://kiscando.de/strom-und-spannung-messen-mit-dem-ina219-am-raspberry-pi-pico-w-und-micropython/)